 - Implemented June 11, 2015

-- One Sergeant and four officers assigned to the Team
+- One Sergeant, four deputies, and a CSO assigned to the Team

 - Respond to calls for service dealing with homeless individuals (i.e. trespassing, illegal lodging, panhandling, 5150 evaluations, and public intoxication)

 - Help many of our clients with bus tickets to reconnect with family members

 - Several clients and volunteers have had employment assistance and found jobs

 - Many clients have entered recovery programs and have had success dealing with addiction